 Sometimes it’s fun to reminisce about the good old days of PPC.
 You know, when the Google Ads platform was called Adwords, things were simpler, and everything seemed to make more sense.?

 I was just having a moment like this after optimizing a client’s Google Ads account: I thought back to 2013 when the majority of our Google Ad campaigns required much less work and still yielded strong results.
-Back then we created a handful of ad groups with a few ads in each.
-Creating a landing page wasn’t necessary since the client’s website usually did the trick.
+Back then, we created a handful of ad groups with a few ads in each.
+Creating a great landing page wasn’t necessary since the client’s website usually did the trick.
 And we might have spent a few minutes per week optimizing ad performance.

 Fast forward to today and we’re spending hours per week optimizing ad platforms, but that’s still not enough to create more customers!
 In addition, we’re not only A/B testing landing pages with segmented messaging, images, and design, but we’re creating complex sales funnels.
 These funnels tie together video production, various ad platforms, sequenced email marketing campaigns, and attribution models, all designed to inform a customer, make them feel comfortable, and eventually land the sale…all while collecting all relevant data points.

 While this digital marketing arms race has gotten more complex over the years, it’s also created an unintended consequence: the cost to acquire a customer in almost every industry has skyrocketed.

 So while Google Ads remains a very viable customer acquisition channel, only the best campaigns produce an ROI.

 Below, I’d like to share with you some of our most successful techniques that allow our Google Ad campaigns to perform in ‘the top 3% in the United States‘ (according to our Google Ads Rep).

 - The problem: why ROI from Google ads is declining